Sociology Department Staff

 (email at firstname.lastname@example.org)

-I am Programme Director of the MSc in Criminology and Criminal Justice and Inside-Out facilitator.
-I completed the instructor training in 2014 and went on to co-facilitate the first Inside-Out programme in Europe, at HMP Durham.
+I am Programme Director of the MSc in Criminology and Criminal Justice and Inside-Out instructor.
+I completed the instructor training in 2014 and went on to co-facilitate the first Inside-Out programme in Europe, at HMP Durham in Michaelmas term 2014.
 Since 2016 I have convened the postgraduate level Inside-Out module, 'Prisons, Crime and Criminal Justice', at HMP Low Newton women's prison.
 In 2017-18 I am convening the Inside-Out programme at HMP Frankland.
-This year I am also convening the postgraduate module, 'Theories of Crime and Criminal Justice.
+I also convene the postgraduate module, 'Theories of Crime and Criminal Justice

 My research focuses on drugs, gender and crime and I have a keen interest in ethnographic methods.
 I am a member of both the transgressive leisure and communities and social justice research groups in SASS.
 I have conducted ethnographic research into drug taking by young people focusing on neighbourhood disadvantage and gender dynamics- the focus of my PhD.
 I have also conducted an ethnographic study of alcohol-related violence and the role of female door supervisors in licensed venues (ESRC RES-000-23-0384).
 I am currently working on two projects; the first on young people’s use of new psychoactive substances (NPS).
 I secured ESRC funding as a co-applicant on a two-year seminar series focusing on ‘New Drugs’, which concluded in 2016.
 The second project focuses on young people and new tobacco landscapes with Fiona Measham and Gavin Turnbull.